srowhani/ember-frost-object-browser/README.md

 Currently `frost-select` style filters are supported.

-When a filter is changed or cleared, the `on-filter` callback is called with the argument `filterState`, which is a hash where the keys correspond to the filter names and the value is the value currently reported by the filter.
+When a filter is changed or cleared, the `onFilter` callback is called with the argument `filterState`, which is a hash where the keys correspond to the filter names and the value is the value currently reported by the filter.